Dafen Village: History

 In the 1990s, Huang sent a painting to Walmart and received an order of 50,000 paintings, which he had to produce within fourteen days.

-After the financial crisis, Western demand declined and domestic buyers ordered Chinese art copies, forcing a change in style.

-As of 2014, 7,000 artists were based in Dafen, living and working in the factories, copying paintings, and five million paintings were being exported to the US and Europe per year.
+After the 2008 financial crisis, Western demand declined and domestic buyers ordered Chinese art copies, forcing a change in style.
+As of 2014, 7,000 artists were based in Dafen, living and working in the factories, copying paintings, and five million paintings were being exported to the United States and Europe per year.
 Some artists can finish up to 100 paintings in twelve hours.

 In 2018, 8,000 people lived in Dafen, and the local government promised to develop it into a tourist destination.

-A 2019 publication estimated the Dafen area produced revenues of around $630 million annually.
-Previously, talent was needed in the production, but the village has innovated with "large-scale printers and clusters of tablets and phones used for templating", so that minimal training is required.
+A 2019 publication estimated the Dafen area produced revenues of around US$630 million annually.
+Previously, talent was needed in the production, but the village has innovated with "large scale printers and clusters of tablets and phones ... use[d] for templating", so that minimal training is required.

 Replicas

 Official policy states that the replicas produced at Dafen Oil Painting Village are copied from artists who have died more than fifty years ago, and consequently out of copyright.
 However, the artists copied include Georgia O'Keeffe, who died in 1986.
-Knockoffs of contemporary artists such as Botero and Yue Minjun are also sold.
+Knockoffs of contemporary artists such as Fernando Botero and Yue Minjun are also sold.

-The village sells both originals and replicas.
-It is possible to commission paintings for low prices.
-The settlement is a gated community, recognizable by the large sculpture of a hand holding a paintbrush outside its gates.